Choice modelling: Occupational choice model

-In the model, in each moment, the person decides whether to work as in the previous occupation, in some other occupation, or not to be employed.
+In the model, in each moment, the person decides whether to work in the previous occupation, in some other occupation, or not to be employed.
 In some versions of the model, an individual chooses that occupation for which the present value of his expected income is a maximum.
 However, in other versions, risk aversion may drive people to work in the same occupation as before.